oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

   data in SouthDB.
 Changes made to NorthDB are processed by northd and the SouthDB is updated accordingly.

-The OVN databases can be accessed using a python API (part of OVS).
+The OVN databases can be accessed using a python API, which is part of OVS (python/ovs/db/idl.py).

 The OVN central server is accessed by the oVirt engine using the oVirt OVN provider as a proxy.
 The oVirt OVN provider translates oVirt HTTP requests to OVN database queries.